motss/lit-ntml/README.md

 > Lightweight and modern templating for SSR in [Node.js][nodejs-url], inspired by [lit-html][lit-html-url].

+This module also gets featured in [web-padawan/awesome-lit-html][web-padawan-awesome-lit-html-url].
+Make sure to check the repo out for awesome things inspired by [lit-html][lit-html-url]. 👍💯

 ## Table of contents

 - [Table of contents](#table-of-contents)